Bob Baker Marionette Theater in Los Angeles

 For as long as I have been coming to LA, I have always wanted to visit this theater.
 I can honestly say that it is not something I had high hopes for enjoying, but when Atlas Obscura set up a tour, I figured I would tag along and see what it entailed.
 I am glad I did as this place was a lot of fun and much better then I anticipated.
 I am already planning to go back for their Christmas show this year, and if you have a family with young children, I would encourage you to check it out as well.
 It is a fun excuse to leave technology behind for a few hours and just have fun with the impressive marionette production they have in store for you.
-2019 Update: The theater has now moved to 4949 York Boulevard and shows are scheduled to begin again in the summer of 2019.
+2019 Update: The theater has now moved to 4949 York Boulevard, and shows are scheduled to begin again in the summer of 2019.

 - Performances: Weekly at 10:30 AM, Sat- 2:30 PM, Sun- 2:30 PM – Full Schedule here